amazon-archives/sql-cli/README.md

 ## Installation
 - `pip install odfesql`
-- ODFE SQL CLI is compatible with Python 3, because Python 2 is no longer maintained since 01/01/2020 https://pythonclock.org/
+- ODFE SQL CLI is only compatible with Python 3, because Python 2 is no longer maintained since 01/01/2020 https://pythonclock.org/

 ## Configuration
-- A config file is automatically created at `~/.config/escli/config` at first launch (for mac os and Linux).
+- A config file is automatically created at `~/.config/odfesql-cli/config` at first launch (for MacOS and Linux).
-Check out [esclirc](./escli/conf/esclirc) for details of all available configurations.
+Check out [clirc](./odfesql_cli/conf/clirc) for details of all available configurations.
 - It can be configured and will be auto-loaded next time.

 ## Features